 Two years ago, I discovered something I wished I'd known about in my teen years, zines.
 These tiny booklets, where everything goes.
 No limits.
-The first one I ever made, involved learning how to saddle stitch, which was fun but I needed something more practical, if I wanted this to be a monthly (or even weekly thing).
+The first one I've ever made, involved learning how to saddle stitch, which was fun but I needed something more practical, if I wanted this to be a monthly (or even weekly thing).

 I've seen a lot of videos, on how to fold a mini-zine, and they're all brilliant.
-I tried them out, and enjoyed the process.
-Sadly, it was just like anything else I learn, perfect and then just forget about.

 I recently bought this book, and it was the reason I got back to making them.
-This time, I write down ideas for future zines, ask friends to collaborate with me etc.

 Things you'll need to create your folded gem: Paper, scissor/cutter & bonefolder/ruler.